aymanalqadhi/Willow/README.md

 # Willow

+Willow takes a more oriented approach in its language.
+There is a class system in willow, which the keyword class, has been renamed to manager. global declarations and functions are called and used inside of the manager to accomplish the goals of the program.
+In the example code below one would say:
+The manager manages all of the hello functions in this file.

+hello manager
+{
+    hollow main:>
+    {
+        write:  "hello world\n">;
+    }
+}

+Willow takes a c like approach to most of the code except for a few changes.
+In the above code you will notice that the main function uses a colon : and a rarrow > instead of the lparen ( and rparen ).
+In willow it is considered good practice to have the colon next to the function name for readabilty and put two spaces before the strand literal.

-In willow the data types are hollow, num, deci, mark, return.
+In willow the data types are hollow, num, deci, decii, deciv, mark, strand, and return.

+All derived types and statements are considered to be tools, these data tools are what we use on the actual data, to accomplish our goals.
-The tools to be used on the data types are all the statements: check, else, loop, set, pare, compare, line, break, construct, log, bridge, list
+Willows data tools: check, else, loop, set, pare, compare, line, break, construct, log, bridge, list

-Manager replaces class in the oriented setup and takes a more c# approach where all objects or functions are called inside the manager.
+In willow, variables are called placeholders.
+We use the word placeholder because it decribes the actual meaning of what we are doing more clearly.
+We are using a placeholder, which has an address in memory, for one of our data types value.

-When pertaining to scope and the flag external is used, then the scope is universal, whichs means anything outside of the files are universal, anything inside the file gets a flag of internal, and is global scope, unless it breaks down into the local scope.
+When pertaining to scope: Anything outside of a file has a flag of external, if the flag is external, then the scope is in universal scope.
+Anything inside of a file has a flag of internal, which sets the external to null, and is in the global scope.
+Anything inside of a function is in the local scope.

-Image of possible scope: I wonder if this would actually work to avoid header conflition between files.
+Image of possible scope: I wonder if this would actually work to avoid header confliction between files. https://github.com/ravenleeblack/Willow/issues/1#issue-782949005

-https://github.com/ravenleeblack/Willow/issues/1#issue-782949005

 Any help would be much appreciated!!!

                     Conversion Table
     =================================================================================
     This langauge:              Old Keywords:
     =================================================================================
      hollow                     void
      num                        int
      deci                       float
+     decii                      double
+     deciv                      double double
      mark                       char
+     strand                     string
      return                     return

      check                      if